Rabindra-pandey/rxp-markdown-wc/README.md

 ### User options

-We can pass the below attribute for configration-
+We can pass the below attribute for configuration-

 - **parseonserver** (Use to render markdown server side if we added the value as true. default is false)
 - **openlinksinnewtab** (Use to add target="\_blank" for anchor tag if we added the value as true. default is false)